You will be asked to undergo some general health tests before your operation to check that you are fit to have surgery.

 Before the operation

-If you take the oral contraceptive pill or hormone replacement therapy (HRT), your surgeon may advise you to stop taking it a few weeks before your operation because they can increase your risk of developing deep vein thrombosis (a blood clot in a leg vein).
-Also avoid aspirin and anti-inflammatory drugs.
+If you take the oral contraceptive pill or hormone replacement therapy (HRT), your surgeon may advise you to stop taking it a few weeks before your operation as these drugs can increase your risk of developing deep vein thrombosis (a blood clot in a leg vein).
+You should also avoid aspirin and anti-inflammatory drugs.

 Before your operation, you will be asked to sign a consent form.
 This is to confirm that you understand the risks, benefits and possible alternatives to the operation.